HSL 1: Route

-Trains leave Brussels-Midi station via a new viaduct completed in 2006 to separate high-speed services from local services.
+Trains leave Brussels-South via a new viaduct completed in 2006 to separate high-speed services from local services.
 From there they use the conventional line 96.
-At Forest/Vorst the train passes the depot where inspections of Thalys and Eurostar trains may be carried out.
-At Halle (km 13) the HST tracks split from the mainline and enters its own cut-and-cover section before crossing the Brussels–Charleroi Canal; at km 17 the high-speed line proper diverges from the mainline at the Lembeek Viaduct, supporting 300 km/h speeds.

-Between Rebecq and Enghien the line parallels the A8 autoroute, separated by a security fence.
-At Enghien the line parallels the regular Brussels–Tournai line for approximately 10 km.
+At Forest/Vorst, the train passes the depot where inspections of Thalys and Eurostar trains may be carried out.
+At Halle (km 13), the HST tracks split from the mainline and enter their own cut-and-cover section before crossing the Brussels–Charleroi Canal; at km 17, the high-speed line proper diverges from the mainline at the Lembeek Viaduct, supporting 300 km/h speeds.
+Between Rebecq and Enghien, the line parallels the A8 motorway, separated by a security fence.
+At Enghien, the line parallels the regular Brussels–Tournai line for approximately 10 km.

 The maintenance depot "Le Coucou" is located near Ath.
 This station served as the operations base during the construction of the line (from 1993 to 1998) and currently serves as the maintenance depot for HSL 1.
 Slightly further on is the 2005 m long Arbre Viaduct (one of the longest rail viaducts in Europe) between Ath and Chièvres; it passes over the Ath–Blaton canal, the Dender River, the Mons road and the Ath–Jurbise railway.

-At Antoing there is a connector to the Mons–Tournai line, used by the Thalys between Paris and Namur.
+At Antoing, there is a connector to the Mons–Tournai line, used by the Thalys between Paris and Namur.
 After passing over the 483 m Scheldt River Viaduct, and through the 365 m Bruyelle cut-and-cover section, the line crosses the Belgian-French border at Wannehain, km 88.
 11 km further on, the Frétin triangle splits the LGV Nord towards Paris or Lille.